2008 United States presidential election in Montana

 The 2008 United States presidential election in Montana took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose three representatives, or electors to the Electoral College, who voted for president and vice president.

 Montana was won by Republican nominee John McCain by 11,273 votes, a 2.38% margin of victory.
 Before the election, Montana was initially viewed as safe Republican, but was viewed as lean Republican or toss-up in the final weeks.
 Historically the state is a Republican stronghold, but polls during the 2008 election showed Democrat Barack Obama just narrowly trailing Republican John McCain within the margin of error.
 On election day, McCain narrowly carried Montana.
 It was the fourth-closest state in the nation, behind Missouri, North Carolina, and Indiana, Missouri being a former bellwether state, and the other three being traditionally Republican states.
-As of 2022, this is the last time Montana voted to the left of Arizona, as well as the most recent time in which Montana was considered at least somewhat competitive.
-This marks the first time since 1944 in which Montana would back a different candidate than Colorado.

-Despite the fact that Bill Clinton carried the state in 1992, Barack Obama's 47.11% of the vote was (and as of 2022 remains) the highest percent of the vote received by any Democratic candidate for President since 1964.
+Despite the fact that Bill Clinton carried the state in 1992, Barack Obama's 47.11% of the vote was (and as of 2024 remains) the highest percent of the vote received by any Democratic candidate for president since 1964.
 Bill Clinton's victory in 1992 and near miss in 1996 were attributed to Ross Perot's strong third party candidacy in 1992 and 1996, the only other elections since 1964 when Montana was decided by under 5%.
 Obama was able to flip seven of Montana's counties from Republican to Democratic compared to the 2004 election.
+The election was the last in which Montana was considered to be a swing state by some outlets.